Who is covered under the Special Operations Warrior Foundation program?

 All support units assigned to U. S. Army Special Operations Command

-All active duty and reserve civil affairs and Psychological Operations (PSYOPS)
+All active duty and reserve civil affairs (formerly known as PSYOPS) personnel

 U. S. Air Force special operations squadrons (fixed and rotary wing)

 Combat weather squadron

 All support units assigned to U. S. Air Force Special Operations Command (AFSOC)

 What services are offered by the Special Operations Warrior Foundation?